Eidolon123/Notes/THM Tomghost.md

 ### Cracking

-john comes with a useful binary to convert the contents of the `.asc` file to something john can crack.
+[[John The Ripper]] comes with a useful binary to convert the contents of the `.asc` file to something john can crack.

 ![[tom-gpg2john.png]]